ircart/scroll/README.md

 All of the IRC art is loaded directly from the [ircart](https://github.com/ircart/ircart) central repository using the [Github API](https://docs.github.com/en/rest), which means that anytime the repository is updated with new art, you can simply `.ascii sync` & then be able to pump the latest art packs!

-There is no API key needed, no local art files needed, & no reason to not setup scroll in your channel today!
+Designed to be portable, there is no API key needed, no local art files needed, & no reason to not setup scroll in your channel(s) today!

 ## Dependencies
 * [python](https://www.python.org/)